Courses in Graphics

 CS 205B - Mathematical Methods for Fluids, Solids and Interfaces

-Overview of numerical methods for the simulation of problems involving solid mechanics and fluid dynamics.
-The focus is on practical tools needed for simulation, as well as the necessary continuous mathematics involving nonlinear hyperbolic partial differential equations.
-Possible topics: finite element method, highly deformable elastic bodies, plasticity, fracture, level set method, Burgers' equation, compressible and incompressible Navier-Stokes equations, smoke, water, fire, solid-fluid coupling.
+Numerical methods for simulation of problems involving solid mechanics and fluid dynamics.
+Focus is on practical tools needed for simulation, and continuous mathematics involving nonlinear hyperbolic partial differential equations.
+Possible topics: finite element method, highly deformable elastic bodies, plasticity, fracture, level set method, Burgers’ equation, compressible and incompressible Navier-Stokes equations, smoke, water, fire, and solid-fluid coupling.

 Units: